Can You Have Delta-8 in Your Car? Here's What to Know

 • Place the container and documentation in the trunk of your car.

 • Consider travelling with individually packaged products, like certain Delta-8-THC edibles or Delta-8 pre-rolls.
-If you travel with other products, like any amount of Delta-8 flower, you should plan on consuming all of it or disposing of the leftovers before travelling again.
+If you travel with other products, like any amount of Delta-8 flower, you should plan on consuming all of it or disposing of the leftovers before traveling again.

 • Do not consume Delta-8-THC products in your vehicle and do not drive while under the influence.